aletheon/eleutherios-website/README.md

 # Eleutherios

-Eleutherios (https://eleutherios.org.nz) is a global cooperative forum or new way for people or businesses to cooperate or serve one another, online.
+Eleutherios (https://eleutherios.org.nz) is a global cooperative forum or new way for people or businesses to cooperate or serve one another online.

 ![1b](./src/assets/1b.jpg)